TacoDark/NUKED/content/posts/2024/shadow-of-the-tomb-raider.md

 ## Linux

-Tested with Wine-GE 8-25 on Lutris
+Tested with Proton Expernatal on Lutris

 Works Prefectly